rackerlabs/support-how-to/content/how-to/rackspace-email/spam-filtering/index.md

 - IP block lists provided by reputable services
 - Blocking emails with attachment types known to exploit end user computers
-- Account admins can blacklist senders at both the domain and mailbox level, so that any mail matching the blacklist is blocked.
+- Account admins can Blocklist senders at both the domain and mailbox level, so that any mail matching the Blocklist is blocked.

 ### Filtered Email